- Découvertes

 Tasting juices at the chefs' table

-Barely a decade ago, fruit juice was a rare sight on restaurant tables.
-Often excluded from menus, it was relegated exclusively to children's offerings.
+Just ten years ago, fruit juice was rare on restaurant tables.
+Often excluded from menus, it was relegated exclusively to the children's offering.

-In a short time, however, he was able to build a fine position for himself.
+In a short time, he has managed to carve out a nice place for himself.

 A juice finds its place when it is understood.
-It is essential to have precise advice to create a surprise.
-At the beginning of the meal, you must choose a light and unobtrusive texture, subtle and not overpowering aromas and seek the perception of a good balance between sugar and acidity.
-Sauvignon from an early harvest or even the Black Tomato of Crimea .
+Precise advice is essential to create surprise.
+At the beginning of the meal, one should choose a light and unobtrusive texture, subtle and non-intrusive aromas, and seek the perception of a nice sugar-acidity balance.
+The Sauvignon in early harvest or the Black Tomato from Crimea.

-But it can also be at the end of the service with the Corsican Clementine which accompanies a very cocoa-flavored dessert or even a shot of Blackcurrant from Burgundy on a blue cheese.
+But it can also be at the end of the meal with the Corsican Clementine that pairs with a very chocolatey dessert or a shot of Blackcurrant from Burgundy with a blue cheese.

 Even more meaning

 Chefs and customers are seeking transparency and authenticity.
-With our Tasting Juice Collection, we can now offer everyone a unique fruit experience, driven by our expertise in selecting varieties, plots, and optimal ripeness from producers who are aware of their role in this adventure.
+With our Tasting Juice Collection, it is now possible to offer everyone a unique experience around the fruit, determined by our expertise in selecting varieties, plots, and optimal ripeness from producers aware of their role in this adventure.

-Creating a non-alcoholic offering is now a necessity and is often perceived as a delicate touch.
+Building a non-alcoholic offering is now a necessity and is often perceived as a thoughtful gesture.
 It must demonstrate its ambition to be consistent with the rest of the menu.

-Cox's Apple Juice from Normandy, the collection of grape variety juices such as Cabernet in rosé version on skin maceration, Black Tomato juice from Crimea for its balance and smoothness.
+Cox’s Apple Juice from Normandy, the collection of Grape Juices like the Cabernet in a rosé version with skin maceration, Black Tomato Juice from Crimea for its balance and smoothness.